 - How far away is the treatment facility?

 What Happens During Detox?

 When you first arrive at the treatment facility, you will go through an intake process.
 You will be assigned a therapist who will work with you on your recovery.
 During this process you will be asked questions on your drug history and prior use.
 It is important to answer all questions as honestly and completely as possible in order to receive the best care.
 Your therapist will help devise a treatment plan that is specific to your individual needs.
-Detox services on their own tend to cost $600 to $1,000 per day, depending on the level of care needed, severity of addiction, and length of time it takes to detox.
+Detox services on their own may cost as much as $1,000 per day, depending on the level of care needed, severity of addiction, and length of time it takes to detox.5

-Detoxing from alcohol, opiates, and other drugs can take anywhere from a few days to several weeks, depending on your general level of health, the severity of the addiction, and other factors such as whether or not you suffer from polysubstance abuse.
-In some instances – such as with alcohol and opioid addictions – you may be given medications to help you deal with the withdrawal symptoms and to help lessen your cravings.
+Detoxing from alcohol, opioids, and other drugs can take anywhere from a few days to several weeks, depending on your general level of health, addiction severity, level of physical dependence, and other factors such as whether or not you have been using multiple substances.
+In some instance—such as with alcohol and opioid addictions—you may be given medications to help you deal with the withdrawal symptoms and to help lessen your cravings.

 Alcohol and Drug Withdrawal Symptoms

-In many cases, withdrawal symptoms emerge within 12 hours after you have last used alcohol or drugs and, for the most part, fully resolve within about two weeks.
-In rare instances, some individuals report experiencing more persistent withdrawal effects that may last in the range of months.
-Some of the general symptoms of withdrawal common to many types of substances include:
+In many cases, withdrawal symptoms emerge within 12 hours after you have last used alcohol or drugs and, in many cases, fully resolve within about two weeks.
+In rarer instances, some individuals report experiencing more persistent withdrawal effects that may last in the range of months.
+Some of the general symptoms of withdrawal common to many types of substances may include:1,6

 - Mood swings.

 - Trembling or shaking.

 Addiction Therapy After Detox